The 10 best Nirvana songs

 Written before Dave Grohl joined the band, the song apparently caused a rift between Cobain and drummer Chad Channing, leading to the future Foo Fighters frontman getting the gig in the autumn of 1990.
 The subject of the title is a drug used as a treatment for depression and bipolar disorder and the song compares this to the effects of organised religion.

 The Man Who Sold The World

+Not a Nrvana song, of course, but they made it their own.
 The title track of David Bowie's breakthrough 1970 album, this song was pressed into service during Nirvana's 1993 MTV Unplugged session.
 The performance was flashed on TV around the world following the death of Kurt Cobain on 5 April 1994.

 Something In The Way

 The final track on the Nevermind album (not counting the "hidden" track Endless Nameless), this is supposedly a story about Cobain's time spent living homeless under a bridge "on the banks of the muddy Wishkah" river.
 While his family and friends claim he'd exaggerated the story of his destitute years, Kurt's catatonic vocals are a reflection of a bad period in his life.